Jeanette Winterson: Oranges Are Not the Only Fruit (1985) and TV adaptation (1990)

-After she moved to London, she took assorted theatre work, including at the Roundhouse, and wrote her debut novel, Oranges Are Not the Only Fruit, a semi-autobiographical story about a sensitive teenage girl rebelling against convention.
-One job Winterson applied for was as an editorial assistant at Pandora Press, a feminist imprint newly founded in 1983 by Philippa Brewster, and in 1985 Brewster published Oranges Are Not the Only Fruit, which won the Whitbread Prize for a First Novel.
-Winterson adapted it for television in 1990.
-Her novel The Passion was set in Napoleonic Europe.
+After she moved to London, Winterson took assorted theatre work, including at the Roundhouse.
+Winterson applied for a job as an editorial assistant at Pandora Press, a feminist imprint newly founded in 1983 by Philippa Brewster.
+In 1985, Brewster published Oranges Are Not the Only Fruit, Winterson's first novel; a semi-autobiographical story about a lesbian girl growing up in a Pentecostal community.
+She wrote the book by hand, mainly in the Reading Room of the British Museum.
+It won the Whitbread Prize for a First Novel.